mnms/docs/docs/install-fbctl.md

 **(7) Deploy cluster**

-After deploying is completed, following messages are shown and fbctl of the cluster is activated.
+After deploying is completed, following messages are shown and FBCTL of the cluster is activated.

 ``` bash
 Check status of hosts...